KendrickBelizaire/PayWise/README.md

 Features
 Automated Income Allocation: Set percentages for various categories to automatically divide your income upon each entry.
-Customizable Categories: Users can define and modify categories based on their specific needs.
+Customizable Categories: Define and modify categories based on your needs.
 Real-Time Overview: Instantly view allocation amounts in each category.
 User-Friendly Interface: Simple, clean interface for easy navigation and use.
 Getting Started